 The first thing you should know about me is that I’m from Kansas.
 I’m not proud or ashamed of that fact, but it colors a lot of who I am.
 I don’t think I’m typically Kansan, whatever that means, nor representative of the type of people from around these parts.
 But they say to write what you know, and Kansas and its people are mostly what I know.

 I’m the first person to ever go to college in my family.
-I graduated from a small liberal arts college at the turn of the century–a proud achievement for me, although even 15 years later, I’m still paying for it.
+I graduated from a small liberal arts college at the turn of the century–a proud achievement for me.

 I’m an old school geek who cut his teeth on D&D. I played my first game as Dorwick Silverblade the elf before I could read or write properly.
 My dungeon master kept my character sheet for me in the early days.
 Today, I play video games, role-playing games, board games, and any other kind of game you can think of, but role-playing games will always be closest to my heart.
 I’m totally capable of maintaining my own sheets these days.
 More often, I like to run the game than be a player, but I’ve spent time on both sides of the screen.